-Houston finds itself underwater
+Houston flooding: Scared residents share their stories

 "It's scary," Güatzin said.
 "I've been through many storms in my city, but it has never been this terrible.
 The city is completely under water."

-The water is still rising
+Water is still rising

 Janet Castillo and her family found themselves walking through knee-deep water Sunday morning.
 Her husband Luis posted a video to Facebook of the water collecting in their home.